golang/proposal/design/go2draft-type-parameters.md

 * These type parameters can be used by the regular parameters and in the function body.
 * Types can also have a type parameter list: `type M[T any] []T`.
-* Each type parameter has a type constraint: `func F[T Constraint](p T) { ... }`
+* Each type parameter has a type constraint: `func F[T Constraint](p
+  T) { ... }`.
 * Type constraints are interface types.
 * The new predeclared name `any` is a type constraint that permits any type.
-* Interface types used as type constraints can have a list of predeclared types; only types whose underlying type is one of those types can implement the interface.
+* Interface types used as type constraints can have a list of predeclared types; only types which match one of those types can satisfy the constraint.
+* Generic functions may only use operations permitted by the type constraint.
 * Using a generic function or type requires passing type arguments.
-* Type inference permits omitting the type arguments in common cases.
+* Type inference permits omitting the type arguments of a function call in common cases.
-* The type argument for a type parameter must implement the parameter's constraint.
-* Generic functions may only use operations permitted by the type constraint.

 In the following sections we work through each of these language changes in great detail.